marczaku/105-unity-basics/exercises/009-communicating-between-gameobjects.md

-# Assignments 009 Communicating Between GameObjects
+# Exercises 009 Communicating Between GameObjects

 ## Preparation

-Read the slides on [Console Intermediate: Generics](https://github.com/marczaku/csharp-intermediate/blob/main/slides/003.6-console-intermediate-2-generics.md) and [Communicating Between GameObjects](../slides/009-communicating-between-gameobjects.md)
+Read the slides on [003.6.2 - Console Intermediate: Generics](https://github.com/marczaku/csharp-intermediate/blob/main/slides/003.6-console-intermediate-2-generics.md) and [009 - Communicating Between GameObjects](../slides/009-communicating-between-gameobjects.md)

 ## Zoo
 It's time again to create a small Console-Project!
 Create it within `projects` and name it `ZooMZ`, where `MZ` needs to replaced with your Initials.